param108/ccodejam/README.md

 The web app consists of the following

 1. **A testing application**
-  - tests basic coding skills in any language.
+  - tests basic coding skills in any language. (ala google codejam)
   - allows you to upload and create questions.
   - execution of code is done on the clients computer
   - create and schedule tests